-Admission to the program is for the fall term only, and limited to 35 students.
-Selection is made through the careful evaluation of the academic background and work experience of each applicant.
-This program does not admit international applicants.
+Admission to the program is for the fall term only, and limited to 35

 Required Courses (24 credits)

 Students must complete the following eight courses (with permission of the department, up to two courses may be replaced by graduate courses in Computer Science, Economics, or Psychology).
 All courses are 3 credits each unless otherwise specified.